udacity/CarND-Advanced-Lane-Lines/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+I think my project relies too heavily on my HLS filter to identify lane lines.
+This works very well for the project viedo, but doesn't work well for the challenge videos.
+I would like to explore sobel filtering in color spaces other than RGB to see if that helps provide more information.
+I also have limited post post processing in my pipeline.
+I could incorporate a simple low pass filter to improve smoothness and reject help reject noise in the image.
+Again, this doesn't have an effect on the project video but would help with the challenges.
 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.